Quick Facts - DSP Australia December 2025:

 How long does the disability support pension last?

 The DSP continues for as long as you meet the eligibility criteria, including medical requirements and income/asset tests.
-It doesn’t automatically stop at age 65 - you’ll typically be transferred to the Age Pension at that point, usually with a similar payment rate.
+It doesn’t automatically stop at age 65 - you’ll typically be transferred to the Age Pension at age 67, usually with a similar payment rate.
+Services Australia contacts you about 13 weeks before to discuss your options.

 How much can I earn on disability pension before it affects my payment?